Yandex Cloud

 If there are too many entries and not all of them are displayed, click Load more at the end of the list.

-1. View the description of the CLI command to view cluster logs:
+1. View the description of the CLI command for viewing cluster logs:

 yc managed-redis cluster list-logs --help

-2. Run the following command to get cluster logs (our example does not contain a complete list of available parameters):
+2. Run the following command to get cluster logs (our example only shows some of the available parameters):

 yc managed-redis cluster list-logs <cluster_name_or_ID> \